-- 2. Gather the Team Intention from potential playoff teams to compete in all rounds of the playoffs. - 3.
-Produce seedings and pairings of teams in the playoffs, and determine location of round 1 sites. - 4.
-At the Playoffs Chair's discretion, assist in the scheduling of unscheduled round 1 matches. - 5.
-Act as an arbitrator in handling disputes about the playoffs, especially those related to the CICL's constitution or other of its usual practices. - 6.
-Provide news items, photographs, etc. about the playoffs to the Bulletin Editor, Webmaster, or Publicity Chair (for outside publication). - 7.
-Finalize the date for Playoffs Saturday, and arrange for a suitable location. - 8.
+- 1. Publish the # of playoff teams and # of rounds in the A-Playoff and B-Playoff events. - 2.
+Gather the Team Intention from potential playoff teams to compete in all playoff rounds. - 3.
+Determine the A-Teams for the A-Playoff event, and B-Teams for the B-Playoff event. - 4.
+Publish the A-Playoff and B-Playoff round 1 pairings (teams, color, playing location). - 5.
+At the Playoffs Chair's discretion, assist in scheduling unscheduled round 1 matches. - 6.
+Act as an arbitrator in handling disputes about the playoffs, especially those related to the CICL's constitution or its usual practices. - 7.
+Provide news items, photographs, etc. about the playoffs to the Bulletin Editor, Webmaster, or Publicity Chair (for outside publication). - 8.
+Finalize the date for Playoffs Saturday, and arrange for a suitable playing location. - 9.
 Plan and promote the individual tournament held on playoffs Saturday.